UTADNCLab/AICA-Competition-Documentation-2026/03_Setup/Software_Setup_Instructions.md

 # Software Setup & Installation

-This page provides the AICA-specific software setup steps required before running the competition files.
+This page provides the software setup and installation steps required before running the IEEE SMC AICA 2026 competition files.

 If you are using both **MATLAB / Simulink** and **Python**, follow both sections below.
 If you are using only one workflow, follow the corresponding section only.